atomic-component-engine/ace/README.md

 This system has 2 main elements.
 The boilerplate, which consists of a Grunt based project, and a component generator, both of which are managed by Yeoman.

-###Quick Start

 #### Getting Started

 1. Download the [zip](https://github.com/pjhauser/atomic-component-system/archive/master.zip).
+2. Extract the downloaded zip
-2. `cd` into the yeoman directory
+3. `cd` into the unzipped directory
-3. Run `npm install -g`
+4. Run `npm install -g`
-4. Run `npm link`
+5. Run `npm link`
-5. cd into the working directory of your project
+6. cd into the working directory of your project
-6. Run `yo acs init` and follow the instructions
+7. Run `yo acs init` and follow the instructions

 #### ACS Init
 This task initialises the directory with the main boilerplate.
-You will be asked 4 questions:
+You will be asked 5 questions:

 1. Do you want to init this directory with ACS (Y/n)
+2. Sweet!
+What identifier should we use for your app? (e.g. my-atomic-website) *This is the name of your project in the package.json file*
-2. What is the base URL of the directory? *This is for the script and css paths of the template*
+3. What is the base URL of the directory? *This is for the script and css paths of the template*
-3. Are you using Git? *This will add the base gitignore*
+4. Are you using Git? *This will add the base gitignore*
-4. Do you want your name and email to be placed in the header of all of the compoenents you create? *This is useful in teams and acs will read these details from your gitconfig if present*
+5. Do you want your name and email to be placed in the header of all of the compoenents you create? *This is useful in teams and acs will read these details from your gitconfig if present*

 Now your directory has the base boilerplate you'll want to start creating components.